-The Highways Agency also provide a small number of rest area facilities (filling gaps or former gaps in the coverage of service areas).
+They also provide a small number of rest area facilities (filling gaps or former gaps in the coverage of service areas).
 These will be provided in association with the concessionaire who have the contract for the maintenance and sometimes the development of the road in question.
-As well as providing the small rest-areas the Highway Agency also own 21 MSA sites, generally of the earlier Motorway service areas, on behalf of the government, which it then leases to the MSA operators on a long term lease arrangement.
+As well as providing the small rest-areas the Highway Agency also own 21 motorway service area sites, generally the earlier ones, on behalf of the government, which it then leases to the operators on a long term lease arrangement.

 Work With Operators

 As part of their responsibilities the Highways Agency created and manage the MSA Policy for England on behalf of the Department for Transport, and as such they have, in the past, made calls for the new services to be introduced.
 They have to be consulted on all major changes at services in England.

 They also work with developers during the construction and closure of service stations, especially if new signs are needed.
 Although they oversee the maintenance of their roads, approved contractors can make changes to road signs on behalf of an operator provided Highways England are informed.
 This allowed operators to frequently change their headerboards without inconveniencing the HA.

 The Highways Agency worked with the operators to provide interactive traffic information.
 Briefly, they published a guide to truckstop cafés in England, which included details of a small number of motorway services.